AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  2.5.
 Click `Next`

  2.6.
-Fill in the following fields:
+Fill in the following fields,
   - the Stack name,
   - select a VPC,
   - a public subnet in that VPC (Go to AWS VPC console to make sure the public subnet is indeed in your selected VPC.
 Read `this link  <https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html>`_ if you do not know what public subnet is.)